 When organic matter decomposes in landfills, it produces methane and carbon dioxide, contributing to our greenhouse gas emissions.
 Landfills also encroach on natural environments, so it is important to reduce the amount of waste sent to them.
-This is why Brunswick is encouraging residents to recycle their household food waste.
-In 2021, the town received a Waste Diversion Grant from the Maine Department of Environmental Protection to help Brunswick residents dispose of their food waste in a more sustainable way.
+This is why Brunswick encourages residents to recycle their household food waste.
+In 2021, the Town received a Waste Diversion Grant from the Maine Department of Environmental Protection to help Brunswick residents dispose of their food waste in a more sustainable way.
 Brunswick’s goal is to double the amount of residential food waste that is diverted away from the landfill by August 2023.

 You can compost you food scraps and yard waste at home in your backyard using a compost bin and shovel.
 You can learn more about how to compost here.

 Garbage to Garden offers weekly residential curbside collection services.
 They will provide you with a compost bucket where you can dispose of your food waste and other organic matter such as pet hair, grass clippings, and debris that hasn't been treated with pesticides.
 Additionally, you can dispose of cooling oils, fat, and grease by placing it in a separate container and placing it next to your compost bucket, so Garbage to Garden can pick it up and recycle into fuel and soap.